PRO SHAPER II

 Patented Concave Water Channeling Wing

 Our concave channeling wing surface pushes more water to increase the length of the wave, while keeping the face super clean!
+This is the best wake shaper for wakesurfing.

 Super Strong Suction Cup Attachment